jilljenn/tryalgo.org/en/_posts/2021-11-25-kattis-free-weights.md

 # Simplification

 The original problem description at Kattis involves two arrays, allowing to move values not only within an array but also between the arrays.
 We can reduce this variant to a single array problem, by concatenating the arrays into a single one.
 We just need to add two copies of a big enough value $M$ as a separator between the arrays. $M$ can be taken as the upper bound on the values, plus one.
-The example below is taken from the sample input from the original problem description using $M=10$ as a separator.
+The example below is the sample input from the original problem description using $M=10$ as a separator.

 # Example